whitehouse-unofficial/constitution/constitution.md

 No law, varying the compensation for the services of the Senators and Representatives, shall take effect, until an election of Representatives shall have intervened.

+Amendment 28
+Major electons can be substituted for nationwide rock paper scissor competitions.
+Where challengers can throw either "Rock", represented as a fist.
+"Paper", represented as a flattened hand, and Scissors, represented by a sideways peace symbol with a pinching gesture.
+Rock defeats Scissors, Scissors defeats Paper and Paper defeats Rock.
+If two challengers roll the same hand, it is considered to be a do-over.
+House of Representative rules dictate best out of 3 determines a victor.
+Wherein Presidental competitions require a dominance of at least 2 wins over the challenger.
+There are to be no phantom throws, such as "water" or "hurricane".
+These throws will result in immediate disqualification.